Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Scott Jurek

 Scott’s plant-based diet is no secret, he can be found in The Game Changers documentary talking about his diet as key to his success.
-On the trail it’s all about calories, and Scott put away between 6000-8000 calories a day doing the Apalchian trail, on a diet full of sports gels, fruit and energy bars.
+On the trail it’s all about calories, and Scott put away between 6,000 and 8,000 calories a day doing the Appalachian trail.
 At home he is more relaxed and enjoys warming curries and soups full of beans and veggies.

 Michaela Copenhaver

 Michaela has been vegan since 2012, and despite success, she has not always had the full support of coaches.
-She has experienced pressure to pile in meat and dairy based proteins, but her vegan will was too strong and she has since moved to more accepting environments.
-She’s even converting her boatmates to her calorie-rich diet of oatmeal, vegetables and more vegetables!
+She has experienced pressure to add meat and dairy based proteins, but her vegan will was too strong and she has since moved to more accepting training environments.
+She’s even converting her boatmates to her calorie-rich diet of oatmeal, vegetables and even more vegetables!

 Ryan Reed